Simha Gharjane: Production

-Veteran producer A.R.Raju decided to produce the movie.
+Veteran producer A. R. Raju decided to produce the movie.
 Vishnuvardhan was roped in to play the lead role.
-Interestingly two notable movies in the career of the lead actor, Sahodarara Saval and Vijay Vikram, were produced by A.R.Raju.
+Two notable movies in the career of the lead actor, Sahodarara Saval and Vijay Vikram, were also produced by Raju.

 Soundtrack

 Chi.
-Udayashankar and R.N.Jayagopal wrote the lyrics.
+Udayashankar and R. N. Jayagopal wrote the lyrics.
 Chellapilla Satyam scored the music.
 The song Kannalli Nee Bandu was sung by Vishnuvardhan himself.